“Does your dog do anything?” growled the conductor of the Waterloo Central Railway when he punched my ticket.

 Clearly, everyone loved my little cowboy on a train.
 Or at least, that’s how I’m telling it.

 Travel Guide: There are two dog friendly places in St. Jacobs to check out.
 One is in the market: Discount Pet House offers discounted pet supplies, accessories and great value on dog chews.
 The second is downtown St. Jacobs called Spoil the Dog Bakery specializing in wheat free treats.
-(More on that store next post).
+(More about that store here).

 A ninety-minute drive from Toronto, St. Jacobs has been a favourite get-out-of-town retreat since the mid-1980’s when the village capitalized on its rural culture and Mennonite history to consciously become a tourist destination.